viniciusgerevini/shromp/docs/en/2-organisation/1-docs.md

             index.html
 ```

 Note that the public folder is never cleaned up.
 This allows older versions to remain unchanged.
-So let's say you add an `about.md` file to your english docs and run the build for version `2.1`.
+So let's say you add an `about.md` file to your English docs and run the build for version `2.1`.
 Your public folder will look like this:

 ```text
 - public/